-If you feel dissatisfied about an academic decision relating to your studies (e.g. feedback or marks) we would always encourage you to discuss any concerns with an appropriate member of your course team, as they may be able to resolve any concerns you have.
-In addition you can always contact SUBU Advice or AskBU Students’ Service for further advice.
+When you receive your results you may feel dissatisfied about your feedback or marks.
+We always encourage you to discuss any concerns with an appropriate member of your programme team or your Academic Advisor, as they may be able to reassure you, explain the details and resolve any concerns you have.
+In addition you can contact SUBU Advice or AskBU Students’ Service for further advice.

-What should I do if I want to appeal against the decision of the Assessment Board?
+What should I do if I want to formally Appeal against the decision of the Assessment Board?

 An academic appeal can only be considered on one or more the following grounds:

 - there has been a material irregularity or significant administrative error in the assessment process

 - the assessment was not conducted in accordance with the regulations for the programme

 - a student’s performance in assessment has been affected by illness or other factors which, for valid reason(s), they were unable to divulge before the meeting of the Assessment Board (see 6J - Exceptional Circumstances including Extensions: Policy and Procedure)

 - there has been bias or the perception of bias in the assessment process / consideration of the Appeal.